TheTImeKing/contacts/README.md

-# Contatcs back0end app written in python
+# Contatcs back-end app written in python

 I have created a single contacs amanagment application using python.